cjtaberski/sdi-blended-oop-scaffold/README.md

 #### `SavingsAccount`
 * Should be a subclass of `BankAccount`
+* Should have a private `linkedCheckingAccount` property
-* Should be able to link a `CheckingAccount` as a private property
+* The `linkAccount` method should take a `CheckingAccount` as an argument and store it in the private `linkedCheckingAccount` property
 * Should allow you to transfer money from your `SavingsAccount` to your `CheckingAccount`
 * Should have a maximum number of debit transactions (10) associated with each `SavingsAccount`
 * If the maximum number of debit transactions is passed you should receive a $50 penalty fee